simonmichael/hledger/doc/relnotes.md

 Fixes

-- Fix a test suite build issue: -threaded is needed in test suite now also.
+- Fix a test suite build issue: build it with -threaded.

 ### project changes 1.42